willbush/blog/content/blog/impermanence.md

 - Partition with optimal alignment
 - EXT4 for persistence [^4]
 - With or without swap [^5]
+- Install using opinionated or minimal configuration

 This post is going to be a walk-through of how to try out impermanence with NixOS in a VM.
+I imagine the audience for this post is people who are already familiar with NixOS, but I'll try to keep in mind those crazy enough to try NixOS and impermanence for the first time.

 I personally try this sort of thing in a VM first.
 I did so when migrating to NixOS.
 And again, when I rewrote my config for nix